 How to tow a cars and truck

-Towing a vehicle: what you’ll need
+Towing a cars and truck: what you’ll require

 How to tow

 Depending upon whether you’re in the tow automobile or the car being pulled, the cars and trucks will behave in a different way and both chauffeurs ought to bear this in mind.
 Both motorists require to be aware that towing eyes, instead of being mounted along the centreline of the vehicle, are typically offset to the left or right.
 This has a huge result on how the automobile will act and steer– specifically when retreating, however likewise once both cars are on the move.

 The motorist of the cars and truck being hauled will require to make extra steering inputs to accurately follow the tow vehicle.
 They’ll also find that the steering feels really different to normal.